Why you should use a credit card before, during and after your next overseas holiday

 The costs don’t just pile up only after you get off the plane, so it’s important to make sure that you have enough funds to organise your holiday.
 When you consider your accommodation, flights, pre-booked tours or activities, clothes and equipment and passport costs, it’s not hard to see how these costs add up.
 If you have a budget in place for holiday spending, a 0% purchase credit card could be a smart way to cover the costs before you go on holidays.
-These low purchase rates usually only stay in place for a promotional period though, so it’s important to repay the balance before the higher revert rate kicks in and your balance starts collecting interest.
+These low purchase rates usually only stay in place for an introductory period, so it’s important to repay the balance before the higher revert rate kicks in and your balance starts collecting interest.

 Ensure you’re insured